SEC proposes rule 206(4)-4 under the Advisers Act has been saved

 The Adviser Business Continuity and Transition Plans Rule (the Rule) would require the industry’s 12,000+ registered investment advisers to adopt and implement written business continuity and transition plans, reasonably designed to address operational risks related to significant disruption in the adviser’s operations.
 In conjunction with the proposal, the SEC’s Division of Investment Management also issued guidance addressing the business continuity planning for registered investment companies (funds), including the oversight of the operational capabilities of fund service providers by the fund complex’s sponsor, chief compliance officer, and boards.

-Building upon the trend seen in the banking and securities sectors, the Rule shows that financial services regulators continue to apply pressure on covered organizations to further mitigate risks of service disruption.
+Building upon the trend seen in the banking and capital markets sectors, the Rule shows that financial services regulators continue to apply pressure on covered organizations to further mitigate risks of service disruption.
 SEC chair White indicated that the Rule is the SEC’s latest effort to modernize and enhance regulatory safeguards for the investment management industry.

 The Rule would require an adviser’s plan to include written policies and procedures addressing: